 COMMUNITY ENGAGEMENT PROGRAM COORDINATOR

 Hailey Scatchard is currently working towards a Bachelor’s of Arts in International Affairs and Economics at the Elliott School of International Affairs at the George Washington University.
 Originally inspired by her brother’s work at the Calais refugee camp in France, Hailey began volunteering with ASAP in January 2018.
 Hailey is proud to support asylum seekers and the organization that serves them.

 Fikirte is an administrative professional with 19 years of work experience.
 Prior to arriving in the U.S., Fikirte worked as a senior administrator for an independent financial regulatory service in Qatar.
 She has also held senior management positions at a luxury hotel group.
 Fikirte has an Associate’s degree from Addis Ababa University in Ethiopia.
 She is fluent in English, Amharic, and Arabic, speaks conversational French and is learning Spanish.
 Fikirte is an asylum seeker.

 A licensed CPA, Liesbeth is a graduate from Northeastern University with a dual Masters in Accounting & Business Administration.
 She has worked in both for-profit and non-profit settings over the past eighteen years including ten years with the National Park Service.
 In addition to professional pursuits, Liesbeth also serves as the treasurer of Vermont’s Reading Historical Society.

-To be considered for a future ASAP internship, please send a resume and letter of interest to email@example.com.
+To be considered for a future ASAP internship, please refer to our Get Involved (Students) page.